uma458467/cloud-native-app-labs/lab-instructions/spring-boot/externalizing-config.md

 greeting: Hola
 ```

 Yaml supports having multiple documents in one file.
-In this case, we are using the `spring.profiles` key to indicate when this document applies.
+The first document is the default configuration.
+In the second document, we  use the `spring.profiles` key to indicate when it applies.
 When running with the spanish profile, use "Hola" as the greeting.

 2) Run the `hello-spring-boot` application.
 This time setting the `SPRING_PROFILES_ACTIVE` environment variable: